AnthonyPAlicea/anthonyalicea/blog/grip-generative-rapid-prototyping.md

 What should be your first step?
 Start by converting your next prototype from static mockups to a functional web application with local data storage.
 Choose a tool for generating the web application, whether it's <a href="https://bolt.net">bolt.new</a>, <a href="https://www.cursor.com/">Cursor</a>, or another.

-Setup easy ways to deploy.
-For example you can setup a GitHub repo and deploy quickly to <a href="https://stackblitz.com">StackBlitz</a>.
+Set up easy ways to deploy.
+For example you can set up a GitHub repo and deploy quickly to <a href="https://stackblitz.com">StackBlitz</a>.

 The time you invest in setting up your GRiP workflow will pay dividends in faster iterations and better user feedback.